nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # APIM Network Modes

+This section is the key area of focus for the series of reference architectures.
+Each of these modes are detailed out in next sections.

 **Default/None mode**: This mode does not integrate with an Azure VNET.
 APIM Endpoints are accessible from the internet.